“Hi — I don't think we've been properly introduced. I'm Aaron.”

 A new person has started working at your company.
 You've seen her in meetings, but no one has introduced you to her and you haven't spoken with her yet.
 You'd like to meet her.
-You walk up to her in the hallway and say:
+You walk up to her in the hallway and say this.

 Hi — I don't think we've been properly introduced.
 I'm Aaron.

 The word "proper" means "correct".
-It sounds formal, and to most Americans it sounds very British.
+It sounds formal, and to most Americans it sounds a little British.
 It makes me think of men in tuxedos, and women in big white dresses drinking tea.

 Of course, "proper" and "properly" aren't always used in such extremely formal situations.
 You can use "properly" to talk about doing something in the correct way: